Stock market seasonality definitely exists, but can you use it for day trading?

 It seems you’ve come up with a brilliant new approach to seasonality!
 Thank you.
 Ron F.

-Here are 5 seasonal trades that have good fundamental support, including one that is firing right now.
+Here are 5 seasonal trades that have good fundamental support and a free seasonality indicator that can help you hunt them down.

 The stock market has 2 seasonal “legs”